 Hello and Welcome to the Sophie’s Universe CAL 2015.

-You have no idea how excited (and how nervous) I am about this CAL.
+If you are new to this journey: Welcome!
 I hope that you will enjoy making this blanket with us.
 May you learn lots of new stitches and make many, many good friends along the way!

 Sophie’s Universe CAL 2015